He Loves Me, He Loves Me Not Daisy Poem and Game with Daisies

 The one I want.

 Yes, I know that this little daisy poem is really simple, but I think that sometimes "simple" is good.
-Simple doesn't ask too much or expect too much.
-It doesn't require a lot of brain power for interpretation.
-Likewise, the poem reflects simple thoughts, poetry that bleeds about the true blue simpleness, the words and pure feelings well-known to many of us.
+Simple doesn't ask too much, nor does it expect too much.
+Simple certainly does not require a lot of brain power for to interpret the answer.
+To go along with this, the poem reflects simple thoughts, poetry that reflects the true blue simpleness, the words and pure feelings well-known to many of us.

-Feelings such as these take me back to an afternoon in a daisy-covered field.
-After pulling several petals off a daisy, I would have the answer, and, if I tried several to get the best of three, or the best of five, I could usually get the answer I wanted.
+Feelings such as these take me back to an afternoon in a daisy-covered field in the back of the house I grew up in.
+After pulling off several petals off a daisy, I would have the answer, and, if I tried several to get the best of three, or the best of five, I could usually (okay, always!) get the answer I wanted.
 It was okay to try several times.
 I just kept pulling off those petals off that fresh, white daisy.
-The video below does an excellent job of showing that kind of hope.
+The video below does an excellent job of showing that kind of hope that realized its fondest wish.

 Daisy's "He Loves Me, He Loves Me Not" game may be childish and simplistic.
 Yes, I won't disagree with that.
 But after reading the poem and watching the video, I find the sentiment refreshing.
 I hope you'll agree.